Setting Up Role-Based Access for Line Producers

 DENIED = "denied"

-# frozen=True makes the context hashable so it can be used as an
+# frozen=True makes the model hashable so an instance can serve as an

 # lru_cache key; without it, lru_cache raises TypeError at call time.